Ecotrust/madrona/docs/async_app.rst

 .. code-block:: python

-    from tasks import add
+    from my_app import tasks
     url = request.META['PATH_INFO']
-    begin_process(add, task_args=(3,5), polling_url=url)
+    begin_process(tasks.add, task_args=(3,5), polling_url=url)

-The advantage to this url strategy is that in django there is often a one-to-one correlation between a url and an expected result.
+The advantage to this url strategy is that there is often a one-to-one correlation between a url and an expected result.
 When the same url is accessed, such as ``<your-domain>/add/3/5/``, ``async`` methods can be used to help determine whether the process associated with that url has completed and can be retrieved for the user, or whether the process is still running and the user should receive some